Cowboy boot: History

 Riding boots had been a part of equestrian life for centuries.
 Until the industrial age, boots were individually handmade in many different styles, depending on the culture.
 Early cowboy boot designs, along with other cowboy accouterments, were also heavily influenced by the vaquero tradition that developed from a tradition that originated in Spain to the Americas, dating back to the early 16th century.
 The boots worn by Mexican vaqueros influenced cowboy boots, although the exact origin of the modern cowboy boot as we know it today is unclear.
 Americans most likely adopted cowboy boots from Northern Mexico, and later came the cowboy boots we know today.
 Military boots designed for cavalry riders also had an influence.
 Mexican vaqueros probably developed cowboy boots from the Spanish riding boots.
 The Mexican cowboy boots only came in three styles, rounded toe, pointed toe, and tribal toes, while the Americans offer many more styles.
 Also, the idea of using skins on the boots came from Northern Mexico, as well as the colors, which imitate the color of Mexican ranches.

-Later, the Industrial Revolution allowed some styles of boots to be mass-produced.
-One mass-produced boot style, the Wellington boot (a shorter but cavalry-oriented boot), was popular with cowboys in the US until the 1860s.

 During the cattle drive era of 1866–1884, the cowboy was apt to ruin a good pair of dress boots while working, so some owned more decorative dress boots to wear in town.
-The basic style elements permeated even working boots and made the Wellington obsolete.
+The basic style elements permeated working boots as well.
 Fashion magazines from 1850 and 1860 show the cowboy boot with top stitching, geometric or other natural elements cutouts, and underslung heel.

 The American-style boot was taken up by bootmakers in the cattle ranching areas of Texas, Oklahoma, and Kansas.
-Two of the best-known early bootmakers of the era were Charles Hyer of Hyer Brothers Boots in Olathe, Kansas, and H. J. "Daddy Joe" Justin of Justin Boots in Fort Worth, Texas and later Nocona, Texas.
+Two of the best-known early bootmakers of the era were Charles Hyer of Hyer Brothers Boots in Olathe, Kansas, and H. J. "Daddy Joe" Justin of Justin Boots in Spanish Fort, Texas and later Nocona, Texas.
 After Justin moved to Fort Worth, where shipping was easier, the Nocona brand of cowboy boots was made by Enid Justin Stelzer, eldest daughter of H. J. Justin, who stayed in Nocona with her husband, and the couple continued the family business.
 After the couple divorced, the Olsen-Stelzer brand was started by Stelzer.
 The Texas Legislature designated the cowboy boot as the official "State Footwear of Texas" in 2007.

 T.C.
 McInerney of Abilene, Kansas, also made the American-style cowboy boot.
 A picture of this boot is listed in an ad in the Abilene Weekly Chronicle on December 7, 1871.